Ursula Torday: Early life and education

-Ursula Joyce Torday was born on 19 February 1912 (in some sources wrongly 1888) in London, England, United Kingdom; her mother, Gaia Rose Macdonald, was Scottish, and her father, Emil Torday (1875–1931) was a Hungarian anthropologist - they had married on 17 March 1910.
+Ursula Joyce Torday was born on 19 February 1912 (in some sources wrongly 1888) in London, England, United Kingdom; her mother, Caira Rose Macdonell, was Scottish, and her father, Emil Torday (1875–1931) was a Hungarian anthropologist - they had married on 17 March 1910.

 She studied at Kensington High School in London before going to Oxford University, where she obtained a BA in English at Lady Margaret Hall College; she later achieved a Social Science Certificate at London School of Economics.

 Career

 First jobs

 In the 1930s, she published her first three novels under her real name: Ursula Torday.

 During World War II, she worked as a probation officer for the Citizen's Advice Bureau.
 During the next seven years she also ran a refugee scheme for Jewish children, an inspiration for several of her future novels such as The Briar Patch (a.k.a.
 Young Lucifer); The Children (a.k.a.
 Wednesday's Children) is her memoir about her work with children of the Holocaust.
 She worked as a typist at the National Central Library (England and Wales) in London, inspiration for her future novel Dewey Death as Charity Blackstock.
 She also taught English to adult students.